Background Image for Header:

 Admission in the Honors Program

-Current Potomac State students and transfer students who have a 3.5 cumulative GPA may be eligible for admission into the Honors Program.
+Current Potomac State students and transfer students in an AA or AAS degree program who have a 3.5 cumulative GPA may be eligible for admission into the Honors Program.
 Honors credits received at other institutions may be accepted as honors credits at Potomac State.
 Current and/or transfer students interested in the Honors Program should contact the Program Coordinator.

 The Benefits of the Honors Program